Capital Financing Policy

 Tax Exempt Bond Debt

-The University recognizes the benefit associated with tax-exempt debt as well as the compliance burden, and therefor will manage the tax-exempt portfolio to maximize the portion of tax-exempt debt.
+The University recognizes the benefit associated with tax-exempt debt as well as the compliance burden, and therefore will manage the tax-exempt portfolio to maximize the portion of tax-exempt debt.

 Taxable Bond Debt